mndillon/toki-pona-nanpa-linja-n/README.md

 ## Some Light-Hearted Humour

-Nothing to see here, move along!
+Nothing to see here, there is no problem, move along!

 <img src="images/toki pona speed adding.png" width="384"/>